Mitaligrawal/ECE-284/Part3_Reconfigurable/software/README.md

 Place software artifacts here (notebooks, trained model files, scripts):
 - `VGG16_Quantization_Aware_Training.ipynb` (include variants relevant to reconfigurable design)
+- `ProjectFileGen.ipynb` (For an example of how to generate activation_os.txt - must add this generation to VGG16_Quantization_Aware_Training if you wish to use VGG16 to generate activation_os)
 - `VGG16_Quantization_Aware_Training.pdf`
 - `misc/` for helper scripts and data processing utilities

 - Include instructions to reproduce results (dependencies, commands) if non-standard.

 To generate the weight files as well as a random set of inputs and golden outputs, run the entire VGG16_Quantization_Aware_Training.ipynb notebook.
-This will generate the files into the folder **TODO**.
+This will generate the files.
 Copy all of these files into Part3_Reconfigurable/hardware/datafiles.
 The testbench will use these datafiles to perform execution.

 There are some differences in the way the data files are generated.